 FLASH Protection Register (FPROT and NVPROT) 4.6.4

-During reset, the contents of the nonvolatile location NVPROT are copied from FLASH into FPROT.
-This register can be read at any time.
-If FPDIS = 0, protection can be increased, i.e., a smaller value of FPS can be written.
-If FPDIS = 1, writes do not change protection.
+During reset, the contents of the nonvolatile location NVPROT is copied from FLASH into FPROT.
+This register may be read at any time, but user program writes have no meaning or effect.
+Background debug commands can write to FPROT.